aRustyDev/dg-univ/01-junior-lvl/BGP.md

 # BGP
 **Sources:** [1][bgp-1],
-Border Gateway Protocol (BGP) is a standardized exterior gateway protocol designed to exchange routing and reachability information among autonomous systems (AS) on the Internet.
+Border Gateway Protocol (BGP) is a standardized exterior gateway protocol designed to exchange routing and reachability information among autonomous systems (AS)[1][ext-1] on the Internet.
 BGP is classified as a path-vector routing protocol, and it makes routing decisions based on paths, network policies, or rule-sets configured by a network administrator.

 ### History
 BGP was first described in 1989 in RFC 1105, and has been in use on the Internet since 1994.